 Originally published in 1939 by Theosophical University Press.
 Electronic version ISBN 1-55700-173-1.
 All rights reserved.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced or transmitted for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior permission of Theosophical University Press.
-Because of current limitations in ASCII character fonts, and for ease of searching, no diacritical marks appear in this electronic version of the text.
+For ease of searching, no diacritical marks appear in this electronic version of the text.

 Most Theosophists are aware of the fact that it was H. P. Blavatsky's especial wish that a selection from the Bhagavad-Gita should always be read at commemoration services held on the day of her passing, which she desired to have known as White Lotus Day.
 There must have been a potent reason for thus singling out this ancient work, and we have her words stating that the 'Gita' is an esoteric work.
 A clue to this is the fact that the very first word of the Bhagavad-Gita (in the Sanskrit text) is Dharmakshetre, meaning 'on the field of Dharma,' and indicating that what is about to be recounted occurs not only 'on the field of the Kurus' (i. e., Kurukshetre - the second word of the text), but on the field of moral law (dharma), and is to be interpreted in a cosmic sense.

 W. Q. Judge's high regard for the book is well known, and an interpretation is suggested by him in his 'Antecedent Words' to his recension.